 - 750+ = excellent

-Using educational scores can be especially helpful if you don’t have any idea of what your credit score might be.
-If you’ve been tracking your number and actively trying to increase it, then FAKO scores might be a little less valuable.
+Using an educational FAKO score can be especially helpful if you don’t know your credit score.
+However, if you’ve been tracking your number and actively trying to increase it, then FAKO scores might be a little less valuable.

 Yes, you can track your progress, but you might not know exactly when you reach a specific threshold you’re aiming for.
-But this is virtually impossible anyway since even the scores pulled by your lender will vary depending on each report from the three separate credit reporting agencies.
+But this is virtually impossible anyway since even the credit score pulled by your lender will vary depending on each credit report from the three separate credit reporting agencies.

 Another factor to consider is that your credit score is likely to change each time you access it because your credit usage is continually evolving.
-It will rise slightly as you continue to make timely payments and the length of your accounts age.
+For example, it will rise slightly as you continue to make timely payments and your credit history changes.

 It might also drop a bit if you’ve had hard inquiries on your credit report.
-So it’s very difficult to pinpoint your exact credit score in advance of getting a loan because it’s going to vary each time it’s pulled.
+So it isn’t easy to pinpoint your exact credit score in advance of getting a loan because it’s going to vary each time it’s pulled.

 How can I get my FICO score?

-Whenever you apply for a loan where your credit score is pulled, the lender is required to send you a copy of the credit reports and scores they used in determining your approval, rates, and terms.
+Whenever you apply for a loan, lenders are required to send you a copy of the credit reports and credit scores they used to determine your approval, rates, and terms.

-The most straightforward (and expensive) method is to purchase your scores through MyFico.com.
+The most straightforward (and expensive) method is to purchase your FICO scores through MyFico.com.
 You have two options when using this website.
 The first is to sign up for monthly credit monitoring services, with plans starting at $29.95.
-The other is to request a one-time copy of your credit score.
+The other is to request a one-time copy of your FICO score.

-You pay either $19.95 for just one credit bureau score or $59.85 for all three.
+You pay either $19.95 for your FICO score from just one credit bureau or $59.85 for all three.
 There’s no discount for buying in bulk, so it’s best to assess what you’re really looking for with this information.

-For consumers who don’t want to pay, there are a few other ways to access your FICO scores.
-Many credit card companies give members access to FICO’s Score Open Access, where you can look at your score on a regular basis.
+There are a few other ways to access your FICO scores for consumers who don’t want to pay.
+Many credit card companies give members access to FICO’s Score Open Access, where you can regularly look at your FICO score.
 Check with your card company or see if it’s on this list to see if you are eligible for this perk.

 Other organizations offering this service include Sallie Mae’s Smart Option student loans, some auto loan financiers, many credit unions, certain banks, and even credit counselors.
-Ask any financial institution you’re a member of to find out how you can access your FICO score for free.
+Ask any financial institution you’re a member of to find out how to access your FICO score for free.